The Lousy Winter of ’18/’19

 This is of course also the time to zoom in on flowers and plants.
 Here we are in the Rose Garden behind the Boymans Museum.

 And my Euromast pass also came in handy on this winter day, although the view in this narrow window of opportunity was not optimal.
 But the Mansion and the Coach House, just below the tower, looked very pretty.

 On February 1, the winter showed up one more time, with what turned out to be a farewell greeting.
 But also this time one had to be quick, because the layer of powdered sugar was paper-thin and disappeared within a few hours.

 And that was the winter of ’18/’19.
 The rest of February felt like spring, with temperatures approaching twenty degrees.
 The first two weeks of March felt more like autumn, with a lot of rain and strong winds.

 In previous years it sometimes paid off to take the train to the eastern or northern regions of the Netherlands, but this year also that was futile.
 And even a photo expedition to Iceland, at the end of February, yielded little more than some nice reflections in the melting ice on Lake Tjornin.

 So I guess I have to plan a genuine polar expedition next year.
 Or hope that that polar vertex will ignore America and come our way for a change.
 Although there are probably many readers who are not really keen on that to happen.
+Who in fact are quite happy with a mild winter ike this one.
 Well, conflicting interests … But don’t worry, it’s not that I have any influence on those things…

 Anyway, let’s first work our way through a few other photogenic seasons.